Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Symmetry Defects in Fermionic Topological Phases

 Preserving the canonical isomorphisms associated with the vacuum charge and ensuring that the trivial symmetry ${{\bf 0}}$ acts completely trivially fixes

 When the basic data of two $G^{}$-crossed BTCs are related through the application of vertex basis and symmetry action gauge transformations, they are considered equivalent theories.

+For a given BTC $\BTC$, symmetry action, and fractionalization class, the pentagon and heptagon equations only admit solutions when the defectification obstruction $[\defectO] \in H^4(G,\text{U}(1))$ vanishes~\cite{ENO}.
+The explicit form of this obstruction is only known in special cases, for instance when the symmetry action does not permute topological charges~\cite{Bark2019}.
+When this obstruction vanishes, the defectification classes for $G$-crossed extensions of the BTC with specified symmetry action and fractionalization class are torsorially classified by $H^3(G,\text{U}(1))$.
+When $\BTC$ is a MTC, the classification of all $G$-crossed extensions for a specified symmetry action is given torsorially by $H^2_{[\rho]}(G,\mathcal{A})$ (assuming that the fractionalization obstruction also vanishes) and $H^3(G,\text{U}(1))$.
+This classification is with respect to equivalences of theories under the vertex basis and symmetry action gauge transformations described above.

+These torsorial classifications are associated with torsor functors that map the different $G$-crossed extensions to each other.
+Explicit torsor functors were introduced in Ref.~\onlinecite{Bark2019b} for the $F$-symbols and fully developed in Ref.~\onlinecite{Aasen21} for the complete $G$-crossed data.
+These map the basic data of a $G$-crossed theory $\BTC_G^\times$ to a theory $\tor{\BTC}_G^\times$ related by a $2$-cocycle ${\coho{t}\in Z^2_{[\rho]}(G,\mathcal{A})}$ and $3$-cochain $\Xdot \in C^3(G,\text{U}(1))$ that satisfies $\cbd \Xdot = \defectO_{r}(\coho{t},\rho)^{-1}$ for the relative obstruction given in Eq.~\eqref{eq:pwformula}.
+This condition on $\Xdot$ ensures that the $F$-symbols of the theory obtained from applying the torsor functor satisfy the pentagon equation.
+The theories $\BTC_G^\times$ and $\tor{\BTC}_G^\times$ have the same symmetry action on $\BTC_{\bf 0}$, but distinct fractionalization and defectification classes related by $\coho{t}$ and $\Xdot$, respectively.
+Denoting these functor maps by

+we refer to $\BTC_G^\times$ as the ``pre-torsor functor theory'' and $\tor{\BTC}_G^\times$ as the ``post-torsor functor theory.''
+We denote quantities in $\tor{\BTC}_G^\times$ as $\tor{Q}=\mathcal{F}_{\cohosub{t},\Xdot}(Q)$, with the exception of the topological charge labels which are unchanged by the torsor action.
+When $\BTC$ is an MTC, if we have the complete data of one unobstructed $G$-crossed extension of $\BTC$ with a given symmetry action $\rho$, we can use it as a ``base'' theory $\BTC_{G,\rho}^{\times \, \text{base}}$ from which we can obtain all other unobstructed $G$-crossed extension of $\BTC$ with $\rho$, by applying the torsor functor for all unobstructed $\coho{t}$ and $\Xdot$.~\footnote{Anomalous theories that do not fully satisfy the $G$-crossed consistency conditions can also be generated by applying the torsor functor for $\coho{t}$ and $\Xdot$ that have nontrivial obstructions.
+These may occur, for example, as surface termination states at the boundaries of $(3+1)$D SET phases.}

-Another type of equivalence that can be considered is when two $G^{}$-crossed BTCs can be related by relabeling the topological charges.
-Mathematically, any relabeling of objects constitutes an isomorphism of $G^{}$-crossed BTCs.
+Another type of equivalence that can be considered is when two $G$-crossed BTCs can be related by relabeling the topological charges.
+Mathematically, any relabeling of objects constitutes an isomorphism of $G$-crossed BTCs.
 However, relabelings that change the symmetry group labels are not a physical equivalence.
 This is because the symmetry group elements are extrinsically measurable quantities, which can by viewed as fixed with respect to some physical reference.
-Thus, two $G^{}$-crossed BTCs that are related by relabelings of the form $a_{{\bf g}} \mapsto a'_{{\bf g}}$ are considered physically equivalent.
+Thus, two $G$-crossed BTCs that are related by relabelings of the form $a_{{\bf g}} \mapsto a'_{{\bf g}}$ are considered physically equivalent.
+Such relabeling equivalences can break the $H^2_{[\rho]}(G,\mathcal{A})$ and $H^3(G,\text{U}(1))$ classification, in the sense that na\"ively distinct theories in this classification may be equivalent under these relabelings.